RoverRobotics/roverpro-firmware/README.md

 The MCP files can be opened in [MPLAB IDE v8.92](http://ww1.microchip.com/downloads/en/DeviceDoc/MPLAB_IDE_8_92.zip) (not MPLAB X) and should be built with the [Microchip XC16 Toolsuite](https://www.microchip.com/mplab/compilers).
 This contains not only a compiler/linker/assembler but also standard libraries for the PIC24F MCU's.

 To build, use the Debug mode (if you're attaching a PICKit) or Release mode (if you're using this with other things).
 Note that if you build in Debug mode and you hit a breakpoint (`BREAKPOINT()` macro), execution will halt and wait for the debugger.
-If no debugger is attached, the [Watchdog Timer](http://ww1.microchip.com/downloads/en/devicedoc/39697a.pdf) will restart the device.
+If no debugger is attached, the device will immediately restart.

 ### Code style tools